danielsiegl/CanineCleansingStandard/10_Eco-Friendly_Cleaning.md

 ---
 # 10. Eco-Friendly Cleaning

-This section explains how to clean your dog in a way that’s better for the environment and safer for your pet.
+This section explains how to clean your dog in a way thatâ€™s better for the environment and safer for your pet.
 It gives tips on using eco-friendly products, saving water, and reducing waste, all while keeping your dog clean and healthy.

 ## 10.1 Sustainable Products
-- **Biodegradable Grooming Products**: Use shampoos and conditioners that break down naturally and don’t contain harmful chemicals or microplastics.
+- **Biodegradable Grooming Products**: Use shampoos and conditioners that break down naturally and donâ€™t contain harmful chemicals or microplastics.
 Look for labels like "EU Ecolabel" or "Blauer Engel" to make sure the products are eco-friendly.
 - **Natural Options**: Choose grooming products made from plants, like oatmeal or aloe vera shampoos.
-They’re gentle on your dog’s skin and better for the planet.
+Theyâ€™re gentle on your dogâ€™s skin and better for the planet.

 ## 10.2 Ways to Save Water
 - **Use Less Water**: Try water-saving showerheads or sprayers to cut down on how much water you use.